CodingTrain/Logo/README.md

 - uses a version of [Logo programming language](https://en.wikipedia.org/wiki/Logo_(programming_language));
 - random [example](./examples) is shown each time webpage is reloaded;
 - there is an option to save both your code and a generated image;
-- you can Drag and Drop `.logocode` file right into the editor.
+- you can Drag and Drop `.logocode` file right into the editor;
+- works Offline after first load.

 ## Turtle words